zaphB/paperman/README.md

 ### `paperman lint`

 Like the other project related subcommands, `paperman lint` without arguments scans the entire project at the current location.
-Optionally, the path to a topleven file can be specified as an argument.
+Optionally, the path to a toplevel file can be specified as an argument.

 ## Cleaning latex build files